johnnyfreeman/revolver/README.md

 # Revolver.js

-Revolver.js is a modular and unopinionated javascript library to help you build your own content slider from scratch.
-It offers a robust API that helps you get from mockup to reality with less friction than other cookie cutter sliders.
-But don't let that scare you, it's pretty easy!
+Revolver.js is a modular, unopinionated javascript library to help you build your own content slider from scratch.
+It has a sensable API that helps you get from mockup to reality with less friction than the other cookie-cutter sliders out there.
+But don't let any of that scare you, it's pretty easy!

 **THIS README FILE IS IN HEAVY DEVELOPMENT AND CONTAINS A CRAP LOAD OF BROKEN LINKS**